-41. Bini D., Geralico A., Jantzen R.T.
+36. Bini D., Geralico A., Jantzen R.T.

-"Exact" Fermi coordinates in the Schwarzschild spacetime submitted, 2009.
+Fermi coordinates in Schwarzschild spacetime: closed form expressions General Relativity and Gravitation, submitted, 2010.
+Abstract

-Fermi coordinates are constructed as exact functions of the Schwarzschild coordinates around the world line of a static observer in the equatorial plane of the Schwarzschild spacetime modulo a single angular momentum parameter determined implicitly as a function of the latter coordinates.
-This illustrates the difficulty of constructing explicit exact Fermi coordinates along simple world lines in highly symmetric spacetimes.
+Fermi coordinates are constructed as exact functions of the Schwarzschild coordinates around the world line of a static observer in the equatorial plane of the Schwarzschild spacetime modulo a single impact parameter determined implicitly as a function of the latter coordinates.
+This illustrates the difficulty of constructing explicit exact Fermi coordinates even along simple world lines in highly symmetric spacetimes.